The Convention on Cluster Munitions is an international treaty of more than 100 states

 Audio recordings of the Meeting are available to listen back to in all six official UN languages on the UN Geneva Digital Recordings Portal.

-New: Here is the advance copy of the final report.
+Here is an advance copy of the final report.

 To view statements and access other meeting documents, visit the 12MSP web page.